-Several years ago, I was chatting with a neighbor about Halloween and the mountain of candy that enters our lives every year.
-“The Switch Witch comes and takes some of our candy,” she said slyly.
+Years ago, I was chatting with a neighbor about Halloween and the mountain of candy that enters our lives every year after Trick-or-Treating.

 What is the Switch Witch?

 I came to learn that the Switch Witch is a mysterious enchantress who arrives on Halloween night after bedtime.

 Kids set out some of their candy for her at the end of the night.
 She takes the pieces of candy and deposits something special in their place.

 The annual deluge of suckers and fun-sized Butterfingers stresses out a lot of parents–so is the Switch Witch the answer?